toholdaquill/toholdaquill.github.io/95theses/thesis-2.md

 It won't be easy.
 The correct answer to incompetence and malevolence is not more incompetence and malevolence, but to get in the trenches and do the work.
 We must battle incompetence with competence, expose malevolence, and hold the powerful accountable to the people.

 This answer frustrates policymakers, who know that sprawling government bureaucracy consists of nothing more than incompetence and malevolence.
-Worse, political leaders who lack technical chops--most of them--find this permanent state of uncertainty unacceptable, maddening, even.
+Worse, political leaders who lack technical chops -- most of them -- find this permanent state of uncertainty unacceptable, maddening, even.
 Yet this is the world we now live in.

 Humanity has lurched onto the cyber domain, and the abrupt change of scenery is thrilling, but also awesome and terrifying.
 People are scared.
 They want surety, they want to be safe and protected.